rbhushans/transit-tracker/README.md

 - [Micro SD Card](https://www.amazon.com/dp/B01LXR6EOA) - This micro SD card comes preloaded with the raspberry pi image.
 This isn't really necessary - you can buy a cheaper one, because we'll be reimaging it anyways to be safe

+### Optional

+The following materials are optional for this project - only needed if you would like to add a sleep button or a manual refresh button:

+- [Tactile Buttons](https://www.amazon.com/dp/B071KX71SV) - Simple tactile buttons.
+You can order other ones as well, anything would really work.
+- [Dupont Wires](https://www.amazon.com/dp/B077X99KX1) - Wires to connect the buttons to the Pi.
+If you want an easier method, you could use a breadboard

 ## Prepping the Pi

 Before we get to assmebling the hardware, we need to prepare the pi.